8 Whitewater-Inspired Beers for River Runners

 Enjoy a Post-paddle Beer from These River-Loving Breweries

 Not only does the name of this brewery pay homage to one of the most prominent features of any river, Eddyline Brewery’s featured beers will appeal to paddlers—and drinkers—across the spectrum.
-From the 10% ABV Epic Day IPA, with a label that features several outdoor sports with a kayaker front and center, to the mellow 4.5% ABV Pilsner known simply as Boater Beer, there’s something for every kind of drinker and paddler out there.
-Their 5.6% ABV River Runners Pale Ale, which they describe as “just as satisfying as crushing a Class V line, yet easy as the eddy after” is also a favorite.
+From their 5.6% ABV River Runners Pale Ale to the mellow 4.5% ABV Pilsner known simply as Boater Beer, there’s something for every kind of beer-loving river rat out there.

 There’s a lot to love about this Boise brewery and their river-inspired beers definitely don’t disappoint.
 The 4.4% ABV North Fork Lager is smooth but exciting, just like your favorite stretch of river that you come back to again and again.
 River lovers should also get a kick out of Payette Brewing Company’s Fly Line Vienna Lager.
 It’s refreshing crispness is complemented nicely by a mildly malty finish.

 One of the things about Mad River’s 4.8% River Days Session IPA is that it packs in a bunch of flavor that makes hop heads happy while staying mellow in terms of alcohol percentage.
 It’s a well-balanced, full-bodied beer you can drink without getting too tipsy too fast.

 8) ODELL BREWING CO. | FORT COLLINS, CO